Castor Oil for Frizzy Hair is an excellent, natural remedy to tame and smooth frizzy, out-of-control hair and making it easier to manage.

 The key to taming frizz is moisture, especially where chemically-damaged hair is concerned.
 Making sure that you are drinking enough water, that your shampoo is moisturizing rather than drying your hair, and that you are engaging in deep conditioning treatments are key to managing the frizz.

 You will also want to determine how porous your hair is.
-Knowing the porosity of your hair will help you in determining which products are right for you and how to best manage your natural texture.
+Knowing the porosity of your hair will help to determine which products are right for you and how to best manage your natural texture.

 Try this: Take a few strands of hair from your brush and place them in a bowl of water.
 After 2-4 minutes, If your hair floats, you have low porosity; if it sinks, you have high porosity.
 Medium porosity hair will require the least maintenance.